Divorce can bring about complications in many aspects of…

 We'll compare some of the leading UK insurers, providing you with your best quotes to choose from.

-We can also help you with the application process and write your policy in trust, avoiding 40% inheritance tax, if offered by your provider.
+We can also help you with the application process and write your policy in trust, avoiding/minimising 40% inheritance tax, if offered by your provider.

-And the best bit is comparing quotes through our award-winning broker service is completely free.
+And the best bit is comparing quotes through our award-winning life insurance broker service is completely free.